Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 • Free exports include InVideo and stock-media watermarks

-• v4 generative workflows can consume credits quickly
+• Draft-heavy generation can consume credits quickly

 Sources used